arthwang/vsc-prolog/README.md

 * Data inspection

-    Variables with their binding states whithin current clause can be inspected in the VARIABLES section of the Debug view or by hovering over their source in the editor or in the WATCH section.
+    Variables with their bound values whithin current clause can be inspected in the VARIABLES section of the Debug view or by hovering over their source in the editor or in the WATCH section.

     ![binding](images/binding.gif)

     Debug Console is consist of output area and an input box.
-The output area displays all outputs from debugging and the input box can be used to evaluate prolog terms which you can use variables with current bound values.
+The output area displays all outputs from debugging and the input box can be used to input goals to evaluate in which you can use variables with current bound values.

     ![eval](images/eval.gif)

     > Note about input from stdin during debugging:
     >
     > The input box is also used to accept user input during debugging.
 While  a program is waiting for input from user, the yellow arrow indicating trace location would disappear.
 At this time you ___type firstly a semicolon___ followed by your real input contents.
-Another important point to know is that the prompt would not show anywhere.
+Another important point is that the prolog system prompt (default |:) would not show off anywhere, unless outputting prompts by stdout or stderr which piped to debug output area.

     ![input](images/input.gif)